The Fact-to-Meaning Method: Turning Information Into Understanding

 Now the term is not just a science definition.
 It explains why plants need light, why forests matter, and how energy moves through living systems.

-A historical fact becomes memorable when it is connected to causes, choices, consequences, and human lives.
+Ask what problems led to the event, who was affected, what changed afterward, and why people still study it.
+A historical fact becomes memorable when connected to causes, choices, consequences, and human lives.

 Now the word has tone, purpose, and use.
 It is no longer just a vocabulary item.
 It is a tool for communication.